GNOME/libadwaita/doc/style-classes.md

 The `.dim-label` style class makes the widget it's applied to partially transparent.

-The level of transparency differs between regular and high contrast styles.
-As such, it's highly recommended to be used instead of changing opacity manually.
+The opacity changes between regular and high contrast styles and is represented by the [--dim-opacity](css-variables.html#opacity) variable.
+Use that variable if the style class cannot be used directly.

 # Typography Styles